github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics.md

   ![Form to enter topics](/assets/images/help/repository/add-topic-form.png)
 4. After you've finished adding topics, click **Save changes**.
   !["Save changes" button in "Edit repository details"](/assets/images/help/repository/edit-repository-details-save-changes-button.png)

+## Limitations and quotas

+The following limitations apply to topics:

+- Topic names only include basic alphanumeric characters.
+- Topic names may NOT include capital letters.
+- Topic names may be no longer than 50 characters.
+- Each repository cannot have more than 20 topics.